Football in Honduras: Football Players

 Honduras has been the birthplace of many talented football players, and as such, many have had the opportunity to play abroad, and have had much success.
 Such was the case of José Enrique 'The Rabbit Cardona, Jorge Urquía, Gilberto Yearwood, José Roberto Figueroa, and others in Spain, as well as Carlos Pavón, and Eugenio Dolmo Flores in Mexico.
 More recent stories of success include David Suazo and Julio César de León in Italy.
 Others, as Eduardo Bennett, Milton Núñez and Danilo Turcios have found success in South America.

 Stadiums

-Honduras have sevaral stadiums, most of them have a medium size.
+Honduras have several stadiums, most of them of medium size.